Noble-Nana7/alx-low_level_programming/0x00-hello_world/README.md

-this is a ew c programmig dir
+THis is my first c readme